m1ari/EverGreenCoin/Docker/README.md

 The Wallet and blockchain are stored in a dedicated volume allowing for easy image upgrades.

+Issues related to this Docker build should be raised on GitHub: https://github.com/m1ari/EverGreenCoin/issues This issue tracker shouldn't be used for more general EverGreenCoin issues

 # Building
 ## Build Stages
 This Dockerfile uses three stages